dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 ### Task Definition File

 To launch an ECS task via github actions and the `aws-actions/amazon-ecs-deploy-task-definition@v1` action, we need to provide a task definition file.
 This file is a JSON file that defines the properties of the task that we want to run.
-We can create this file using the ECS task definition wizard in the AWS console and then copy the task definition JSON to a file in our repository.
-In this example, we're using the `ECS_TASK_DEFINITION` environment variable to specify the path to the task definition file.
+We can create this file using the ECS task definition wizard in the AWS console and then copy the task definition JSON to a file in our repository, or we can just use the sample proided below modified for your environment.
+In our workflow example, we're using the `ECS_TASK_DEFINITION` environment variable to specify the path to the task definition file.

 ```json title="ecs_task_definition_github_runner.json" linenums="1"
 {